 Job training (Level 2) refers to training that is typically provided on the job through a combination of instruction and practice or by attending training sessions.
-At this level the required knowledge generally takes a few weeks in the job to learn.
+At this level the required knowledge generally takes weeks in the job to learn and may include some elements of theoretical learning.
 It also refers to the knowledge required for Large Goods Vehicle or Passenger Carrying Vehicle licences.